jlsurbonas/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Docker-compose file

 Up to this point all tasks went smoothly and worked just fine.
 I have created a Docker-compose file.
 But when tried to docker compose up, it didn't work as expected (I can't remember what was the error because I wasn't documenting my actions due to lack of time.
 But I think I'll try to do from now on).
 I start from beginning, went through all the steps again.
 And when came round to creating docker-compose file, I noticed that first time I saved the file in backend-flash folder.
-I moved it to frontend-flash folder using CLI commands and deleted from backend-flash folder.
+I moved it to frontend-react folder using CLI commands and deleted from backend-flash folder.
 And that solved the problem.
 Docker compose up worked.

 ### DynamoDB